PatFin/QuizManager/README.md

 <h1>You wish to use the software for your own purposes?</h1>

-There is an executable Java ARchive (QuizManager.jar) available for download in the <em>Jars</em> folder.
-Or you can just click on <a href="https://github.com/PatFin/QuizManager/blob/master/Jars/QuizManager.jar?raw=true" target="_blank">this link</a> to download it.
-You will need the <em>Java Runtime Environment</em> installed on your computer to make it run.

-A user manual is also available in the repository.
-I hope it is as clear as it can be.
-Again if you feel something is not right with it or if you don't understand something, do not hesitate to contact me!
+If you are interested into using the sofware, you can refer to the following page: <a href="http://patfin.github.io/QuizManager">http://patfin.github.io/QuizManager</a>.
+You will find there a link to download the software and to the user Manual.

 <h1>You want the software to do more things?</h1>

 You like the software and maybe even use it, but you found a bug or you wish it could do more things?
-Feel free to send me an e-mail at: finnertypatri@aol.fr describing whatever goes wrong with the software you have.
+Feel free to <a href="mailto:finnertypatri@aol.fr" target="_blank">send me an e-mail</a> describing whatever goes wrong with the software you have.
 I will try to answer in the best delays and study the problem you encountered.
 This is not a guarnantee that I will be able to provide support for the application or that what you would like the software to do will be implemented.

 <h1>You are an interested Devlopper?</h1>